 determined as scopoletin: 5.0

-Control:The qualitative indices of the product are controlled in accordance with company documentation, where are included assay methods and their validity concerning linearity and repetition.
+Control:The qualitative indices of the product are controlled in accordance with the company documentation, where assay methods and their validity concerning linearity and repetition are included.

 Shelf life:3 (three) years from the date of production.